-- helping our board of directors oversee our corporate accounting and financial reporting processes; - managing the selection, engagement, qualifications, independence and performance of a qualified firm to serve as the independent registered public accounting firm to audit our financial statements; - discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and the independent accountants, our interim and year-end operating results; - developing procedures for employees to submit concerns anonymously about questionable accounting or audit matters; - reviewing related person transactions; - obtaining and reviewing a report by the independent registered public accounting firm at least annually that describes our internal quality control procedures, any material issues with such procedures and any steps taken to deal with such issues when required by applicable law; and - approving or, as permitted, pre-approving, audit and permissible non-audit services to be performed by the independent registered public accounting firm.
+- helping our board of directors oversee our corporate accounting and financial reporting processes; - managing the selection, engagement, qualifications, independence and performance of a qualified firm to serve as the independent registered public accounting firm to audit our financial statements; - discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and the independent accountants, our interim and year-end operating results;

+- developing procedures for employees to submit concerns anonymously about questionable accounting or audit matters; - · reviewing related person transactions; - obtaining and reviewing a report by the independent registered public accounting firm at least annually that describes our internal quality control procedures, any material issues with such procedures and any steps taken to deal with such issues when required by applicable law; and - approving or, as permitted, pre-approving, audit and permissible non-audit services to be performed by the independent registered public accounting firm.

-Our audit committee will operate under a written charter, to be effective prior to the completion of this offering, that satisfies the applicable listing standards of the Nasdaq Stock Market.
+Our audit committee operates under a written charter that satisfies the applicable listing standards of the Nasdaq Stock Market.